turingschool-examples/rack_server/README.md

 end
 ```

-Run your test to make sure you haven't broken anything (should be passing), and run `rackup` and visiti `localhost:9292` to see if your page still works.
+Run your test to make sure you haven't broken anything (should be passing).
+Then run `rackup` and visit `localhost:9292` to see if your page still works.
 You should see something with just a smidge more styling since we've applied that H1 tag to our welcome.

 Done!
 We're serving static pages from our view folder!
 Great!

-## Serving Diffeent Pages
+### 2. Serving Diffeent Pages

-Now, let's adjust our `::call` method to handle requests for different pages.
+Now, let's adjust our `call` method to handle requests for different pages.
 The first thing that I want to do is generate an error if a user is visiting a page that doesn't exist.
 We're going to use the `PATH_INFO` stored in the `env` hash to determine where a user is trying to go.

 We could do this with an if/elsif/else block, or we could stack a bunch of return statements on top of one another, but it seems like this might be a good opportunity to practice a case statement.
 If you prefer either of the other options, feel free to use those.

 Try to see if you can write a test before you implement the code below.
-It should attempt to visit some page that does not exist and then assert that we get a 404 status code (indicating that the client has made an error), and that the page has some sort of message that indicating that the page doesn't exist.
+It should attempt to visit some page that does not exist, assert that we get a 404 status code (indicating that the client has made an error), and assert that the page has some sort of message indicating that the page doesn't exist.

-I'm also going to extract the different arrays that we could return into their own methods to help keep that `::call` method to a reasonable length.

 Before we start, let's create an error template in `app/views/error.html`